YOUR AND THE WILDLIFE'S FAVORITE PECAN PROVIDING LEGACY TREE

 How To Prune

-Prune in Winter if necessary, although Pecans do not require much of a pruning need!
+Prune in winter if necessary, although Pecans do not require much in the way of pruning!

 How Does Shipping Work?